JigneshRaval/simple-blog/src/pages/a-practical-guide-to-static-sites-with-gatsby-js.md

 Gatsby is said to be robust in a way that the static content rendered can be sourced from a large number of sources and formats including markdown, CSV and from CMS like Wordpress and Drupal.
 All that is required are plugins to handle the data transformation.
 Plugins in Gatsby are of three categories.

 *   Functional Plugins: These plugins simply extend the ability of Gatsby.
 An example is the gatsby-plugin-react-helmet which allows the manipulation of the Head of our document.
-*   Source Plugins: This plugin ‘finds’ files in a Gatsby project and creates File Nodes for each of this files, these files can then be manipulated by transformer plugins.
-An example is the gatsby-source-filesystem which ‘sources’ files in the filesystem of a Gatsby project and creates File Nodes containing information about the file.
+*   Source Plugins: This plugin 'finds' files in a Gatsby project and creates File Nodes for each of this files, these files can then be manipulated by transformer plugins.
+An example is the gatsby-source-filesystem which 'sources' files in the filesystem of a Gatsby project and creates File Nodes containing information about the file.
 *   Transformer Plugins: Like we saw earlier, data in Gatsby can come from multiple sources and transformer plugins are responsible for converting these files to formats recognizable by Gatsby.
 An example is the gatsby-transformer-remark plugin which converts Markdown File Nodes from the filesystem into MarkdownRemark which can be utilized by Gatsby.
 Other plugins exist for various data sources and you can find them [here](https://www.gatsbyjs.org/docs/plugins/).

     ## [# Prerequisites](#toc-prerequisites)